St Michael's Church of England High School, Crosby: Building work

 Work on a capital building project started on 26 November 2007 and finished in September 2008.
-During this time, the main hall was remodeled into a performing arts venue, the dining room facilities was extended and developed, and one of the entrance areas was renovated.
+During this time, the main hall was remodelled into a performing arts venue, the dining room facilities was extended and developed, and one of the entrance areas was renovated.

 Phase One

 This started in November 2007 and finished in April 2008; it included a new Main Hall, car park and entrance.
 This phase is complete and the school now has new media centre and main hall with a new floor, stage, lighting and stage curtains.
 The hall also has a booth in the corner to control the lighting and sound.
 A new car park at the front of the school was also completed and in July 2008 was extended into a disused playground, ready for the 2008 academic year.

 Phase Two

 This phase started on Monday 17 March 2008 finished in September 2008.
 This phase included the extension to the dining room.
 The extension of the dining room was finished and a new front car park for the school was built, along with renovations of the old dining room.

 Work was completed in October 2008 and the school now has a new Arts and Media centre, extended dining room facilities and improved access to the school.
 They are now renovating small areas of the school.
 The back of the school is getting new pavement stones put down.
-By 2010 the school planned to have a recording studio alongside the new main hall.
+2010 saw the school get a recording studio alongside the new main hall.

 Major building work started in 2011 and finished in October 2012.
-This included opening the disused M block as the new sixth form learning center and humanities.
+This included opening the disused M block as the then sixth form learning centre and what is now just humanities.
 Other parts of the school were changed, including all new roofing and electrics and new musical facilities.
 Most walls in the front were plastered and all the floors were replaced.
-Computer rooms received new personal computers for student use.
+Computing rooms received new personal computers for student use.